 The 7 cpu statistics explained

 There are several different ways to see the various CPU statistics.
-The most common is probably using the top command.
+The most common is probably using the

-To start the top command you just type top at the command line:
+command you just type top

 The output from top is divided into two sections.
 The first few lines give a summary of the system resources including a breakdown of the number of tasks, the CPU statistics, and the current memory usage.
 Beneath these stats is a live list of the current running processes.
 This list can be sorted by PID, CPU usage, memory usage, and so on.